Eugenio8mola/GraphPartitioning/sequentialAlgorithms/GreedyGraphGrowingPartitioning/README.md

 ## `get_vertex_weight`

-This function receives the number of the node `vertex` and then returns the weight of the node.
+This function receives the number of one node and then returns the weight of the node.
+`vertex` is the number of one node

 ## `total_vertex_weight`